-Coming out of the pandemic - and facing significant economic uncertainty - it's clear that the Sales and Marketing functions at many companies are in serious trouble.
+Coming out of the pandemic - and facing inflation and economic uncertainty - it's clear that the Sales and Marketing functions at many companies are in serious trouble.
+This is happening even as many in the industry refuse to acknowledge it.

-The two departments that are primarily responsible for stimulating demand and closing sales have been unable to achieve their revenue goals at many companies.
-This is despite the extra funding provided by the government, and an excess of cheap investment capital.
+At many companies, the two departments that are most responsible for stimulating demand and closing sales have been unable to deliver fully on their revenue promises.
+This is despite the extra funding provided by the government, the proliferation of media, and an excess of investment capital.

-This situation has contributed to historically high business failure rates, which are compounded in many cases by the supply chain problems that often mask failures of the Marketing and Sales functions.
+The failure of these Marketing and Sales initiatives has contributed directly to historically high business failure rates, which are compounded in many cases by the supply chain problems that often mask failures of the Marketing and Sales functions.

 But the sad fact is that the biggest issue many companies face is that their Marketing and Sales programs simply aren't working very well, if at all.
 For example: